mdn/serviceworker-cookbook/cache-then-network/README.md

 # Cache then Network

-This recipe illustrates methods to return network requests from either the cache or network.
+Return network requests from either the cache or network.

 ## Difficulty
 Beginner